OldhamMade/logger_ets_backend/README.md

 <!-- MDOC !-->

-A simple `Logger` backend which writes log entries to an ETS table.
+A simple `Logger` backend which writes log entries to ETS, primarily for runtime inspection.

-It does not create or manage the table for you; you must do this external to the logging app.
+Note: It does not create or manage the target log table(s) for you; you must do this as part of your own application.

-`LoggerEtsBackend` borrows heavily from [`LoggerFileBackend`][logger_file_backend], and therefore acts much the same way.
+`LoggerEtsBackend` borrows heavily from [`LoggerFileBackend`][logger_file_backend], and therefore acts in much the same way.

 ## Rationale

-The primary use-case for this backend is _not_ for persistent logs, but for temporary logs that may need to be inspected at run-time by the system itself.
+The primary use-case for this backend is _not_ for persistent logs, but for temporary logs that need to be inspected at run-time by the system itself.
 By pushing log messages to an ETS table, data can be quickly searched using `match_spec`s based on message contents or the metadata stored along with the entry.

 ## Configuration